preactjs/preact-www/content/en/tutorial/10-signals.md

 # Signals

 In chapter four, we saw how Preact manages state with the help of **hooks**.
-Hooks are powerful, but they always re-render the whole component whenever the state changes.
+Hooks rely upon re-rendering the component on state/prop change, and whilst this is a perfectly usable set of APIs, we find many users struggle with modeling their components and using this system without consistently running into some known pitfalls.

-**Signals** is a other way to manage state in Preact.
-Unlike hooks, which re-render the whole component whenever the state changes, the signals update only the parts of the UI that actually uses them.
+**Signals** are another way to manage state in Preact.
+Signals can offer automatic fine-grained updates, avoiding the need for dependency arrays and skipping full-component re-renders, as well as a (subjectively) simpler flow for derived state.
+This helps ensure apps of all sizes are fast by default. parts of the UI that actually uses them.
 A signal remembers its value and automatically tracks where it is used, so when the value changes, only the parts that depend on it will update.